Establishing Paternity in Wisconsin

 Yes, establishing paternity gives fathers rights to pursue custody and placement of a child.
 However, before paternity is established, fathers have no rights and the mother has sole custody of the child.

 How can you prove paternity without a DNA test?

 While there are other ways to establish paternity, those ways can be overturned by a DNA test.
-So, the only way to truly establish paternity is through a genetic test that proves who the father is.
+So, the only way to establish paternity without any doubt is through a genetic test.

 References: Video by youtube.com/c/sterlinglawyers | 1.
 Establishing Legal Fatherhood (Paternity).
 Wisconsin Department of Children and Families. | 2.
 WI Statute, 891.41 § (1)(a-b).
 Presumptions. | 3.
 WI Statute, 767.84 § (1)(a)3a.
 Paternity. | 4.
 New Law Allows Genetic Testing to Administratively Determine Paternity.
 State Bar of Wisconsin.
 (2020, Feb 3). | 5.
 WI Statute, 893.88.
 Statutes of Limitations; Actions by the State, Statutory Liability, and Miscellaneous Actions.